Rajesh-VPai/PoormansSecurity/README.md

 For further reference, an implementation of Julius Caeser Cipher is included in the Java Package.( JuliusCaeserEncrypt && JuliusCaeserDecrypt in SecurityTestHarness File).
 The function SimpleKeySensitivityEncrypt && SimpleKeySensitivityDecrypt is the whole PoorMan’s Security Algorithm.

+The PoorMan’s Security Algorithm is being released as a Freeware and OpenSource Software (But NOT as PUBLIC DOMAIN Software).
+Users are encouraged to download and configure their own requirements.

 CAUTION: As PoorMan’s Security Algorithm is a new software, Users and user community are advised caution to Test and Check thoroughly and only then use PoorMan’s Security Algorithm in PRODUCTION.

-The purpose of the release to public domain is the gather invaluable user feedback and comments on the software.
+The purpose of the release to public is to gather invaluable user feedback and comments on the software.
 2. Packages
     a) JavaCalculus
     b) RandomNumber